How to Maximize Onocoy Mining Rewards: Tips for New Station Deployers

 Use the Reward Estimator Tool

 Onocoy’s explorer offers the best reward estimator I’ve seen.
-Plug in your location to see potential BONO earnings based on nearby stations and demand.
+Plug in your location to see potential ONO earnings based on nearby stations and demand.
 It’s a game-changer for planning where to deploy miners to ensure we get higher token rewards.
 Check it regularly to tweak your setup, especially if new stations pop up within your 15km radius.

 Explore Dual-Mining (Carefully)